Great Rann of Kutch: Essential Travel Guide

 • Two days are sufficient to explore the Great Rann of Kutch and the surrounding attractions.

-• During the winter months, days are sunny and pleasant, but it gets very cold and windy at night.
+• During the winter months, days are sunny and pleasant, but nights are very cold and windy.
 Carry all your woolens – thermals, coats, caps, gloves, boots, socks, etc. You will need them during sunrise and full-moon excursions.
-Summers are really hot and humid, so pack loose, breathable, cotton clothing.
+Summers are really hot and humid, so pack loose, breathable cotton clothing.

-• The tents in The Tent City do not have any sort of locks.
+• The tents in the Tent City do not have any locks.
 Anyone can open the zip and enter the tent.
 However, the whole complex is under CCTV surveillance and quite safe.

 • The region is known for Kutchi embroidery, tie-dye, leatherwork, pottery, bell metal craft, and the famous Rogan painting – so shop to your heart’s content.

-• Paramotoring over the Great Rann is an experience that should not be missed.
+• Paramotoring over the Great Rann is an experience not to be missed.

-• Bhuj airport is a defense airport and you cannot take photos and videos.
+• Bhuj airport is a defense airport, and you cannot take photos or videos.

-• The region of the Great Rann of Kutch has good internet connectivity and you won’t face any problems in using your mobile phone and other gadgets.
+• The Great Rann of Kutch region has good internet connectivity, and you won’t have any problems using your mobile phone or other devices.

 Great Rann of Kutch